 Purpose of Workflows

+The goal of workflows is to let you teach your AI agent to follow your runbook or SOPs.
 If you have a defined process for handling a type of ticket — like how to cancel a subscription or how to troubleshoot a product feature — you can use workflows to automate that logic.
 The AI agent will follow the steps you define, just like a human agent would.
+With workflows, you can:- Define how your agent responds to different types of tickets

 - Control decision-making using conditions